90, 91, 92, 93 Honda Accord location. The 94 Accord is to the right of the steering column. For others see links above and to your left.

 Squeeze in the connector's locking tab and unplug the connector from the relay.
 (You'll be tempted, but do not pull on the wires.
 This is what happens if you do.)

 Or you can use a small flat-head screw driver as shown below.
-Simply push on hold the screwdriver into the clip-lock and swing your screwdriver downward.
+Simply push then hold the screwdriver into the clip-lock then swing your screwdriver downward.

 Skip to step 6 if you are replacing the main relay.

 Connect the connector to the main relay and make sure it's locked in firmly.
 Put the relay back into it's original bolt and location but this time face the relay the opposite direction, I'll explain the reason why below.
 Screw in the nut by hand and tighten it with the 10mm socket wrench.